certat/tuency-docs/docs/03_account.md

 # Account Management

-As in every typical system, you can manage your account.
-To go to the account management, you should use the _Profile_ link from menu in the upper-right corner.
+In the Constituency Portal, you can manage your account details.
+To access account management, click on the _Profile_ link in the menu located in the upper-right corner.

 <figure markdown="span">![Profile link](assets/account_mgmt/user_menu.png)
-_Use_ Profile _to open the account management_</figure>
+_Click on_ Profile _to access account management._</figure>

-After clicking on _Profile_, you will be redirected to the account management page.
-We use [Keycloak](https://www.keycloak.org/), a mature IAM tool, to keep user accounts and secure access to Constituency Portal.
-All account management and signing in actions happen on the `login.cert.at` domain.
+Selecting _Profile_ redirects you to the account management page.
+We utilize [Keycloak](https://www.keycloak.org/), a robust Identity and Access Management (IAM) tool, for managing user accounts and securing access.
+All account management and sign-in activities occur on the `login.cert.at` domain.

 <figure markdown="span">![Account management](assets/account_mgmt/account_mgmt.png)
+_View of the main account management page._</figure>

-_Main account management page_</figure>
+The account management section allows you to:

-In available sections, you can do the following things:

-1. _Personal info_ let you correct your email address and name.
+1. Update your email address and name in _Personal info_.
-2. _Signing in_ manages the authentication, including password and MFA settings.
+2. Adjust authentication settings, including passwords and MFA, under _Signing in_.
-3. _Device activity_ presents your active sessions and let you log out from other devices.
+3. View active sessions and sign out from other devices via _Device activity_.
-4. _Applications_ list the application you can access, e.g. Constituency Portal.
+4. See a list of accessible applications, like the Constituency Portal, in _Applications_.

-Use the link in the upper-right corner to come back to the Portal.
+To return to the Portal, use the link in the upper-right corner.

 !!! warning
-    All changes in user management and Constituency Portal itself are strictly logged.
-If you observe a suspicious activity on your account, please immediately change your credentials and contact CERT.at for investigation.
+    User management actions and activities within the Constituency Portal are thoroughly logged.
+    Should you notice any suspicious activity on your account, change your credentials immediately and notify CERT.at for further investigation.

 !!! note
-    The domain `login.cert.at` isn't directly accessible.
-Use always the link from Constituency Portal to access your account management.
+    The domain `login.cert.at` is not directly accessible.
+Always use the link from the Constituency Portal to navigate to your account management settings.

-## Configuring MFA apps and devices
+## Configuring MFA Apps and Devices

-During account setup, you have to configure an application to generate one-time codes.
-Later in the account console under _Signing in_ you can also configure a physical device to act as the second factor during authentication or set up more authenticator applications, if you need to.
-For physical security keys, we support most WebAuthn-compatible devices.
+During account setup, you'll configure an app for generating one-time codes.
+Additionally, within the account console under _Signing in_, you can add physical security devices for authentication or set up additional authenticator apps.
+We support most WebAuthn-compatible devices for physical security keys.

 !!! tip
-    Unfortunately, you cannot directly change the priority of MFA methods (authenticator app or physical device) used during signing in.
-The oldest one is always the default one.
-That means, when you add a physical key, you have to click on _Try other method_ on the login page to use it.
-    However, you can use a trick to change the priority: after adding a physical key, just remove any configured authenticator app and them again.
-The physical key will now be the default method
-    Note: you DO NOT have to remove recovery codes.
+    Changing the default MFA method (app or physical device) directly is not possible.
+The system defaults to the first method added.
+To use a physical key as the default, first add the key, then temporarily remove and re-add any authenticator apps.
+This makes the physical key the primary method.
+Note: removing recovery codes is not necessary.

 !!! note
-    Using MFA is mandatory in Constituency Portal, you have to keep at least one MFA option enabled.
-    We recommend keeping your recovery codes in a secure place in case of loosing your device or application.
+    MFA is a mandatory security measure in the Constituency Portal.
+Ensure at least one MFA method is active.
+Safely store your recovery codes to avoid being locked out of your account if you lose access to your device or app.